arnbme/apcupsd/README.md

 11. Script smartUPS.vbs should run
 12. Click the refresh button in the SmartUPS device page
 13. The script should run
+14. **Setup EventGhost to run without a login**
+     * Use directions in Section 9 above to create a new Windows Scheduled Task
+     * 2 Name Start EventGhost
+     * 3 Triggers: At startup plus 2 minutes, no repeats
+     * 4 Action: "C:\Program Files\EventGhost\EventGhost.exe"
+     * 5, 6, 7 Same.
+     * Save task.
+Reboot, wait 2 minutes, test by using another device to issue the Refresh command
+     * Note adjust 2 minute timer value based upon elapsed time for windows startup
 14. **Setup Windows Reboot Macro**
      * [shutdown.exe documentation](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/shutdown)
 6. Highlight the SmartUPS folder, then Add a Macro in the newly created folder